zhang-yuantong/zhang-yuantong.github.io/_pages/about.md

   - /about.html
 ---

-There are too many places to introduce myself.
-There's bio, there's description, and there's About.
-To be simple, i self-identify as a trader, a researcher, a coder, a scholar.
-I graduated from Duke University with a M.A. in Economics, and UCSD wit ha B.A. in Economics.
-Now I work at China Galaxy Securities in charge of OTC market valuation, primarily for options and swaps.
-I don't really like this job, but fuck it, i take it.
+There are bios, profiles, and resumes — but this is About, so let’s skip the formalities.

+I’m Victor: trader by trade, researcher by habit, coder by compulsion, and occasional academic when the stars (and deadlines) align.
+I hold degrees in Economics from UC San Diego and Duke University, with just enough math and statistics to make things complicated on purpose.

+Right now, I’m working at China Galaxy Securities, where I wrangle the valuation of OTC derivatives — mostly options and swaps.
+It's not exactly my passion project, but it keeps the models running and the neurons firing.

+I’ve built alpha factors, stress-tested trading strategies, and dabbled in machine learning just enough to know it’s never as smart as it thinks it is.
+I like fast code, clean models, and messy problems.

-This is me, of course photoshoped.
+This is me (yes, of course Photoshopped).
 ![About](/images/about.jpg)